-To ensure that this aim is achieved, some important background information are provided and discussed, these including:
+To ensure that this aim is achieved, some important background information is provided and discussed, these including:

-An Office,
+- An Office,

-Forms of Official Communication,
+- Forms of Official Communication,

-Government Official Protocol,
+- Government Official Protocol,

-Financial Instructions and Public Service Rules.
+- Financial Instructions and

+- Public Service Rules.

-Self-Assessment-Exercise (SAEs)
+SELF-ASSESSMENT-EXERCISE (SAES)

 Two Self-assessment Exercises each are incorporated in the study material for each unit.
 Self-assessment Exercise helps students to be a realistic judge of their own performance and to improve their work.
 Promotes the skills of reflective practice and self-monitoring; Promotes academic integrity through student self-reporting of learning progress; Develops self-directed learning; Increases student motivation and Helps students develop a range of personal, transferrable skills.